rockwarrior3/CST8805_Final_Project/README.md

 #### Franca
 #### Ken

+# Info about the structure:

+## Main branch
-# Info about the structure:<br>Main branch is where semi polished work goes
+ - This is where semi polished work goes
 ## Bank web_server
- - This branch contains the work in progress code for the bank web server
+This branch contains the work in progress code for the bank web server

 ## PKI web_server
  - This branch contains the work in progress code for the PKI web_server